 Extended Validation SSL Certificate (EV):

 An Extended Validation or EV SSL certificate is issued to an entity by validating domain ownership and a thorough evaluation of the organization/company behind.
 The processing behind this SSL certificate is a strictly defined guidance which is clearly mentioned in the EV guidelines, which specifies all the guidelines necessary before issuance of an SSL certificate.
 EV SSL certificates are used for all types of businesses, whether it’s a private company or an accredited government organization.
 This evaluation cycle is repeated every year in order to verify the status of the organization.
-This SSL certificate shows the most trusted secured seal and a verified organization tick followed by the entity information within the address bar.
+Extended Validation (EV) SSL certificate shows site seal at the web page, green padlock and a verified organization name in the browser.

 SSL or Secure Sockets Layer, in order to make it work you must have a domain.
-The domain host provides with a special key, called CSR (Certificate Signing Request).
+For getting SSL certificate, you require CSR (Certificate Signing Request).
 The CSR is used for integrating SSL certificate to your domain and is a gateway to verify the domain ownership & access.
 After confirming with the CSR key your SSL certificate is installed on your domain server and starts encrypting your data.

 Now have look at how SSL actually works?

 - When any user wants to connect website which is already secured with SSL then that browser ask for web server identity.

 - After that server sends copy of SSL certiifcate to the browser and browser autheticates SSL certificate.

 - After checking SSL certificate, it sends messages to the server and in return message server will send an acknowledgement to start an SSL encrypted session.

 To ensure that your site is secured & that the SSL is installed, you can simply check the site url in the address bar of the browser which will turn from http to https followed by your site url.